Aine-Kearns/AineKearnsPASproject2020/README.md

 # Updates made
 ## 23rd April 2020
 * As noted in the project plan, statistical measures are not relevant for the class of flowers so a matrix of summary data was created using groupby and count from the pandas library
+* Further work today on the script and attempted to create histograms for each variable using matplotlib.pyplot but while reviewing lectures I realise I have overcomplicated the task but using the "for loop" for the summary of the variables rather than df.describe() - which I had overlooked.
+I need to step back and see if I should go down the route I've started or begin fresh.
 ## 22nd April 2020
 * Added a "for loop" into the script, this "for loop" will iterate through the columns to calculate the statistics for each variable
 * Copied this code from the tempAnalysis.py file (which will be removed from repository) into the analysis.py file